How to Create New PDFs in C# with IronPDF

 $vbLabelText $csharpLabel

 Before a PDF can be modified or converted, it must first be imported as a PdfDocument object.
 Use the static FromFile method of the PdfDocument class to accomplish this.
-Importing PDFs from JSON, byte arrays, streams, and URLs is also supported within the same class.
+Importing PDFs from JSON, byte arrays, streams, and URLs is supported within the same class.
+This flexibility suits scenarios where you need to merge multiple PDFs, extract specific pages, or modify existing documents.

 :path=/static-assets/pdf/content-code-examples/how-to/create-new-pdfs-from-file.cs